 The Bear and the Dragon

-However, some contended that the very existence of these opportunities – like potential Chinese, Russian and even Korean investment – is not in itself a hinderance.
+However, some contended that the very existence of these opportunities – like potential Chinese, Russian and even Korean investment – is not in itself a hindrance.
 To the contrary, these opportunities might just be the benefits derived from the V4’s inclusion in the EU and the larger forces of globalisation which have opened up the region over the past 15 years.

 Old Alliances Struggle to Evolve